stejul/stejul/README.md

 ---
 ### 🔭 I’m currently working on ...
-- deep dive into Databricks
+- A Data Platform built with DBT and MSFT Fabric
-- Data Architecture and Data Strategy
+- Digging deeper into Data Architecture and Data Strategy
-- Programming in C
 ---
 ### 🌱 I’m currently learning
 <p>